xsigmu06/Digital-electronics-2/Labs/Project/README.md

 | >125 | 0 |

 #### Timer2
-In TIM1 overflow interrupt we change also the lenght of pulse for speaker (i.e frequency of sound for speaker speaker) on same distance limits as on LCD.
-Variable  TIM2_STOP is the value which is changed.
-Overflow is disabled when counter reaches the TIM2_STOP value.
+As specified previously, `TIMER2_OVF_vect` is used to indicate the distance with a speaker.
+For this a global variable `TIM2_off` is declared.
+Overflow is disabled when counter reaches the `TIM2_off` value.
 The overflow on TIM2 is enabled again, when TIM1 overflows.
 Frequency of speaker depends on closer object.

 ### Functions
 #### displayResult